 49-51 Pitt Street, Glasgow.
 There’s been licensed premises here since 1867 owned by John Dove.
 Mr Dove was also an ale & porter merchant, exporter and family bottle store.
 In 1880 Edward Bradley was one of the agents working for John Dove & Sons, the firm was also agents for Devonshire Cider and Aerated Water. […]

-6 Findlay Street, Glasgow.
+6 Findlay Street, Cowcaddens, Glasgow.
+Demolished.
+Findlay Street changed name and became Stow Street.
 To read the history of this old Glasgow public house please check back soon for our second book.
+Do you remember this old pub?
+If so please leave a comment.
+END.

 161 West Nile Street, Glasgow.
 James D Wilson’s was situated at the corner of West Nile Street and Renfrew Street, formerly known as the Drummond Castle Bar.
 To read the full history of this well known Cowcaddens hostelty, check back soon for our second book. also see Forfarshire Bar.
 Other pubs James D Wilson […]